orntar/SamaritanSpeedloader/README.md

 # SamaritanSpeedloader
-STEP, Fusion 360, and STL files for Samaritan from Hellboy movie (2004) One mechanical version and one static version which is closer to the look of the onscreen version.
+STEP, Fusion 360, and STL files for Samaritan speedloader from Hellboy movie (2004)

+There is a moving mechanical version and a static version which is closer to the look of the onscreen speedloader.